senzing-garage/openshift-demo/docs/helm-rabbitmq-db2/README.md

 These charts are not necessary for the demonstration, but may be valuable in a production environment.

-#### Install senzing-base Helm Chart
+#### Install senzing-debug Helm Chart

-This deployment provides a pod that is used to copy files to and from the Persistent Volume in later steps.
+This deployment provides a pod that is used for debugging.

 1. Add Security Context Constraint.
    Example: